LuisRodrigoArce-Valdes/markdown-cv/index.md

 ### Visits

+`2025`
+**University of British Columbia - Forest Sciences Center**.
+Host: Thomas Booker.
+Shifts in hybridization directions due to reinforcement by unidirectionally inherited Bateson-Dobzhansky-Müller incompatibilities: testing conditions and consistency using computational simulations.

 `2018`
 **University of California Santa Cruz - NOAA Southwest Fisheries Science Center**.
 Host: John Carlos Garza.
 Technological innovations for the conservation and reproduction of marine fish species with emphasis on Totoaba (*Totoaba macdonaldi*).